 After the election, the King reappointed Prime Minister Khalifa to form a new government.
-The King also paired the number of ministries down to 17 by eliminating some outright or combining some of them.
-However, the reappointment of Khalifa as Prime Minister appeared to represent a possible signal of unwillingness to compromise with the opposition.
-Some in the opposition, and in the broader international community, have in the past few years suggested that, as a gesture to the opposition, Prime Minister Khalifa might be replaced with a moderate Al Khalifa member.
+The King also paired the number of ministries down to 19 by eliminating some outright or combining some of them.
+However, the reappointment of Khalifa as Prime Minister appeared to represent a possible signal of unwillingness to compromise with the opposition, many of whom have suggested that Prime Minister Khalifa be replaced with a moderate Al Khalifa member.